History of Knoxville, Tennessee: Expansion (1869-1917)

 Knoxville's first major annexation following the Civil War came in 1869, when it annexed the city of East Knoxville, an area east of First Creek that had incorporated in 1856.
 In 1883, Knoxville annexed Mechanicsville, which had developed just northwest of the city as a village for Knoxville Iron Company and other factory workers.
 In the 1870s and 1880s, the development of Knoxville's streetcar system (electrified by William Gibbs McAdoo in 1890) led to the rapid development of suburbs on the city's periphery.
-Neighborhoods such as Fort Sanders, Fourth and Gill, Old North Knoxville, and Parkridge, are all rooted in "streetcar suburbs" developed during this period.
+Neighborhoods such as Fort Sanders, Fourth and Gill, Old North Knoxville, Happy Holler, and Parkridge, are all rooted in "streetcar suburbs" developed during this period.

-In 1888, the area now consisting of Fort Sanders and the U.T. campus were incorporated as the City of West Knoxville, and in 1889 the area now consisting of Old North Knoxville and Fourth and Gill incorporated as the City of North Knoxville.
+In 1888, the area now consisting of Fort Sanders and the UT campus were incorporated as the City of West Knoxville, and in 1889, the area now consisting of Old North Knoxville and Fourth and Gill incorporated as the City of North Knoxville.
 Knoxville annexed both in 1897.
 In 1907, Parkridge, Chilhowee Park, and adjacent neighborhoods incorporated as Park City.
 Lonsdale, a factory village northwest of the city, and Mountain View, located south of Park City, incorporated that same year.
 Oakwood, which developed alongside the Southern Railway's Coster rail yard, was incorporated in 1913.
 In 1917, Knoxville annexed these four cities, along with the burgeoning suburb of Sequoyah Hills and parts of South Knoxville, effectively more than doubling the city's population, and increasing its land area from 4 to 26 sqmi.

 As Knoxville grew, the city's boosters continuously touted the city as an industrial boom town in an attempt to lure major companies.
 In 1910 and 1911, two major national fairs, the Appalachian Expositions, were held at Chilhowee Park.
 A third, the National Conservation Exposition, was held in 1913.
 The fairs demonstrated the economic trend known as the "New South," the transition of the South from an agricultural-based economy to an industrial one.
 The fairs also advocated the responsible usage of the region's natural resources.